It's great to have you, Rush Lindbaugh and the Excellence in Broadcasting Network.

 And it is so hokey that even the Twitter universe is posting people ridiculing it, laughing at it, making fun of it.

-A lot of people, the the first picture is three people, Claire and the two kids, in their just lovely, fashionable, wealthy, rich kitchen that is loaded with enough food on the countertop to a pregame meal for a football team.
+A lot of people, the first picture is three people, Claire and the two kids, in their just lovely, fashionable, wealthy, rich kitchen that is loaded with enough food on the countertop to a pregame meal for a football team.

-No food desert wherever it is they live.
+No food desert, wherever it is they live.

-While Claire and her daughter are standing by in their pajamas, pointing laughingly, lovingly at the talented son who is flipping the fried egg, obviously in an over hard manner.
+The son is flipping fried eggs with the giant skillet while Claire and her daughter are standing by in their pajamas, pointing laughingly, lovingly at the talented son who is flipping the fried egg, obviously in an over-hard manner.

-But there are balls of pastries and fruit and breakfast meats and loose fruit on the counter and so it looks exactly like you would expect a TV show from the 1960s to look like.
+And so it looks exactly like you would expect a TV show from the 1960s to look like.

 A lot of people are focusing on the Soviet propaganda, the Soviet posters that are in the family kitchen here.

-Now let me read you.
+Now, let me read you.

 Here's John Hindrocker at the end of this piece.

-And yet Carney's own experience illustrates how silly the Democrats' claims are.
+And yet, Carney's own experience illustrates how silly the Democrats' claims are.

 Shipman has worked part-time for the last five years to spend more time with her young children.